 - 6.11 This is an allocated site within the Herefordshire Unitary Development Plan and provides for 13 open market dwellings together with 7 affordable dwellings helping to meet the identified need for Wellington. - 6.12 The layout, design and form of the dwellings complements the character of the area and enhances the setting of the Conservation Area together with adjacent listed buildings.
-The development will bring forward the RST5 recreation area and the agent has been requested to provide improvements to the access road to the community recreation parking area.
+The development will bring forward the RST5 recreation area with the enhanced access which has now been submitted.
 Finally, additional parking for the school is provided.
 It is therefore considered that the proposal meets the aspirations and requirements of the Herefordshire Unitary Development Plan.